 Some people are confused by Jesus’ comment in Matthew 24.

-In order to understand Jesus, we need to remember that He had just finished describing the signs of His Second Coming and the judgment of the righteous and wicked (Matt.
-24:1-31).
+In order to understand Jesus, we need to remember that He had just finished describing the signs of His Second Coming and the judgment of the righteous and wicked (Matthew 24:1-31).
 Then He tells them that “this generation” will not pass away.
 The key phrase here is “this generation.”
-The Greek word “generation” is GENEA.
+The Greek word “generation” is genea.
 This word means more than just “generation.”
-It has the idea of “birth,” “descent,” “children,” “race” and was even used to refer to the end times (Herodotus of Halicanassus III, 122).
+It has the idea of “birth,” “descent,” “children,” “race” and was even used to refer to the end times.
 It is best to understand Jesus’ expression to mean “this race,” “this people,” or “this period of time.”
-Here is an example from Luke 16:8 (the word is in bold),
+In Luke 16:8 genea is translated as “kind” (the word is in bold),

 Scripture never talks about a pre-installment.
 The gospel has not reached the whole world, the final judgment has not occurred, and earth and heaven have not been destroyed (see Peter 3:8-10 above).
 Jesus is talking about the generation or people which will see the signs of His coming.
 When the signs come, that generation will see His Second Coming!